syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/Selection-Changing.md

 ## SelectionChanging event

-The `SelectionChanging` event is used to notify before the selection is going to change by swiping, tapping the tab header and dynamically setting the `SelectedIndex` property of `SfTabView`.
+The `SelectionChanging` event is used to notify, before the selection is going to change by swiping, tapping the tab header, and dynamically setting the `SelectedIndex` property of `SfTabView`.

 ## SelectionChanging event args

-`Index` - Gets the value of the index which going to be selected
+`Index` - Gets the value of the index, which is going to be selected.

-`Cancel` - Gets or sets the bool value of the tab item which is going to be selected or not.
+`Cancel` - Gets or sets the bool value of the tab item, which is going to be selected or not.

 {% tabs %}